-Some people feel totally comfortable and at ease talking about sex while others would rather avoid the topic at all costs.
-The fact is being able to talk about sex and intimacy can absolutely lead to a more fulfilling and enjoyable sex life with a greater level of emotional and physical intimacy.
+Some people feel comfortable and at ease talking about sex while others would rather avoid the topic at all costs.
+The fact is being able to talk about sex and intimacy can absolutely lead to a more fulfilling and better sex life with a greater level of emotional and physical intimacy.
 If you are one of those people who would rather do anything other than talk about sex, what is it that makes you feel uncomfortable?
 Was it a taboo topic in your family growing up?
 Have you had negative experiences in the past?
 Are you fearful that your partner will reject you or not understand what you want or need?

 Research suggests that only 9% of people who feel uncomfortable talking about sex are satisfied with their sex life.
 Learning to talk about sex can be healthy and even fun.
-We’ve compiled a list of tips to help you work through your fears and find yourself on your way to a happier, healthier sex life.
+We’ve compiled a list of tips to help you work through your fears and find yourself on your way to a happier, healthier, better sex life.